Important PPP update for 2021

 - Once you apply for a PPP loan, you’ll need to collect certain business, tax, and payroll documents for your lender

 - This article contains a checklist of the documents you’ll most likely need to give your lender

-In March 2020, the federal government approved $349 billion (!!) in emergency funding for American small businesses impacted by the COVID-19 outbreak.
+Since March 2020, the federal government has approved over $760 billion (!!) in emergency PPP funding for American small businesses impacted by the COVID-19 outbreak.
 The small business stimulus program is called the Paycheck Protection Program (PPP), and small businesses nationwide are lining up to apply for the renewed PPP loan program for 2021.